jnakkash/web-scraper/README.md

    - Max Pages: Maximum number of pages to crawl (10-500)
    - Request Delay: Time between requests to avoid overloading servers
    - Respect robots.txt: Follow website crawling rules
+4. Configure file downloading options:
+   - Download images: Automatically download images found on pages
+   - Download other files: Download PDFs, documents, and other files
+   - Max File Size: Limit the size of downloadable files
-4. Select your preferred export format:
+5. Select your preferred export format:
    - JSON: Complete dataset with all metadata
    - Text: Clean text content only
    - Markdown: Formatted content preserving basic structure
    - HTML: Raw HTML content
-5. Click "Scrape" to start the domain crawling process
+6. Click "Scrape" to start the domain crawling process
-6. Review the extracted data in the Domain Crawl Results view
+7. Review the extracted data in the Domain Crawl Results view
-7. Click "Export Dataset for ML Training" to download all content
+8. Click "Export Dataset for ML Training" to download all content

+## Downloaded Files

+All downloaded files are stored in the `/public/downloads` directory, organized by:
+- Domain name
+- File category (images, documents, videos, audio, archives)

+You can access downloaded files directly through the web interface by clicking on them in the Downloads tab of the domain crawl results.

 ## Advanced Usage for Machine Learning